insin/DOMBuilder/docs/index.rst

    :param Object attributes: attributes to be applied to the new element.
    :param Array children: childen to be appended to the new element.

-   Creates a DOM ``Element`` or :js:class:`DOMBuilder.HTMLElement` object with the given tag name, attributes and children - this is the underlying function used by the element creation functions.
+   Creates a DOM Element object with the given tag name, attributes and children.

    If children are provided, they will be appended to the new element.
-Any children which are not DOM elements will be coerced to ``String`` and appended as TextNodes.
+   Any  children which are not DOM Elements will be coerced to ``String`` and appended as Text Nodes.

    .. versionchanged:: 1.2
       Now generates :js:class:`DOMBuilder.HTMLElement` objects if